snowplow/documentation/docs/recipes/recipe-marketing-attribution/index.md

 <details>
   <summary>
-Design and implement a `conversion` event
+Design and implement a "Conversion" event
   </summary>

 #### Designing the `conversion` event